-- the transactions costs associated with managing wholesale market prices directly, particularly for large end-use customers; - the awareness of large end-use customers' of the potential to manage wholesale market costs directly; - connection arrangements for distributed generation; - the incentives for retailers to offer time-of-use or critical peak pricing tariff products to end-use customers; - the incentives for retailers to manage wholesale price risks via demand side options; - the scope for demand side participation in the provision of network control and support services; and - the scope for demand side participation in satisfying Reserve Trader arrangements.
+- § impediments to end-use customers accessing tariff products that reflect wholesale market prices directly; - § the transaction costs associated with managing wholesale market prices directly, particularly for large end-use customers; - § the awareness of large end-use customers of the potential to manage wholesale market costs directly;

+- § connection arrangements for distributed generation; - § the incentives for retailers to offer time-of-use or critical peak pricing tariff products to end-use customers; - § the incentives for retailers to manage wholesale price risks via demand side options; - § the scope for demand side participation in the provision of network control and support services; and - § the scope for demand side participation in satisfying Reserve Trader arrangements.

-Most of these areas are beyond the scope of Stage 1 of the Commission's review as they are not related to the three reviews we have been asked to consider.
-However, the scope for DSP to provide network control and support services and in satisfying Reserve Trader arrangements is relevant to the Congestion Management Review and the Comprehensive Review of Reliability and is discussed further in Chapters 5 and 6 below.
+Most of these areas are beyond the scope of Stage 1 of the Commission's review since they are not related to the three reviews we have been asked to consider.
+However, the scope for DSP to provide network control and support services and to assist in satisfying Reserve Trader arrangements is relevant to the Congestion Management Review and the Comprehensive Reliability Review and is discussed further in Chapters 5 and 6 below.